GNOME/libadwaita/doc/migrating-between-development-versions.md

 `FALSE` when a button gets the flat appearance automatically.
 It also cannot be set to `TRUE` to make a button raised, the style class should be used directly instead.

+## Migrating from alpha 3 to alpha 4

+### Adapt to [class@Adw.ActionRow] API Changes

+The "use-underline" property and its accessors have been removed.
+Use [property@Adw.PreferencesRow:use-underline] and its accessors instead.